Immigration Health Surcharge

 What happens if an application is refused?

 The Home Office will have discretion to reduce, waive or refund all or part of a charge.
 If an application is refused, the total amount of the charge can be refunded.
 If a court or tribunal then holds that the refusal was unlawful, the entry clearance officer or caseworker can request that the charge be paid again within ten working days of that request.
-If the charge is not paid, leave will be refused.
+If the charge is not paid, the application will be refused.

 Who is exempt from paying the charge?